 ZStack Cloud Enterprise

 Like Microsoft Azure, the ZStack Cloud offers a diverse portfolio of cloud services and products, including IaaS, DBaaS, PaaS, and more.
-It also targets enterprises and has been racking up partnerships across the globe to support global deployments.
+It also targets enterprises and has been racking up global partnerships to support deployments worldwide.

 ZStack Cloud features

-• Multi-cloud management platform – The platform is designed to support a combination of private and public clouds at the same time, enabling you to benefit from the advantages of either option.
+- Multi-cloud management platform – The platform is designed to support a combination of private and public clouds simultaneously, enabling you to benefit from the advantages of either option.

 ZStack Cloud pricing